Christine Abernathy(Click here for classes)

 Bob Heubel(Click here for classes)

-Bob is a Haptic Technology Evangelist with Immersion, specializing in helping developers implement what is known as force-feedback, tactile-feedback or rumble-feedback effects.
-He has spent more than 10 years working with developers, carriers, OEMs and ODMs to design and program these sensations aimed at improving both gaming and interaction experiences.
-You may have felt some of Bob’s work in Rockstar Games, Grand Theft Auto III or Sega’s Sonic 4 Ep.
-II for Android.
+Bob is a Haptic Technology Evangelist with Immersion Corporation, specializing in helping developers implement what is known as force-feedback, tactile-feedback or rumble-feedback effects.
+He holds a dozen patents in the field of Haptics and has spent more than 14 years working with developers, carriers and hardware OEMs to design and program tactile sensations into game and interaction experiences.
+You may have felt some of Bob’s work in Rockstar Games’ Grand Theft Auto: Vice City and Max Payne for Android.
 Bob graduated from UC Berkeley in 1989 with a BA in English Literature.

 Yinon Horwitz(Click here for classes)